wayofthebadger/sre-goodness/README.md

 Go to http://localhost:8080

-Be (very very) mildy impressed at a IT system's engineer's first ever real try at a GoLang app
+Be (very very) mildy impressed/horrified at an IT system's engineer's first ever real try at a GoLang app